GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

     rename would be preferrable.
 Generally, the wider the usage of the features that need to break, the higher the value is from renaming the Java package.
-- Whether making breaking changes or making no breaking changes, don't publish the same classes under multiple Maven IDs.
-Or put another way: Once you have published under a particular Maven ID, you are stuck with it until you rename your Java package.
+- Whether making breaking changes or making no breaking changes, don't publish the same classes under multiple Maven IDs; this creates a situation where artifacts have "overlapping classes."
+Another best practice, [JLBP-5](JLBP-5.md), covers how consumers need to handle such problematic scenarios - don't create new cases!
+  - Corollary 1: Once you have published under a particular Maven ID, you are stuck with it until you rename your Java package.
+  - Corollary 2: Don't fork an artifact owned by someone else and publish classes with the same fully-qualified classnames.

 Extended discussion
 -------------------